woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/20-creating-addons.md

 1. The `Type` variable.
 Specifies the type of the addon and must be directly accessed from `shared/addons/types/types.go`.
 2. The `Addon` function which is the main point of your addon.
-   This function takes two arguments:

-   1. The zerolog logger you should use to log errors, warnings etc.
+   This function takes the zerolog logger you should use to log errors, warnings etc. as argument.
-   2. A slice of strings with the environment variables used as configuration.

    It returns two values: